yyuqing-42/Predicting-Housing-Prices/README.md

 ## Conclusion

-My model is valid model.
-However, If I have more time, I will definitly do more research and transform or combine more predictors to improve the R2.
+ I achieved 90.2% test accuracy on the Kaggle public leaderboard which shows my model is valid model.